 Advertisers will have to join the Brave Rewards program and get verified to show ads.
-Bringing everything together is BAT (Basic Attention Token), Brave's native cryptocurrency, which will be split three ways.
-As per Brave, 70% will go the users, 15% will go to publishers, and the rest will go to the Brave team.
+Bringing everything together is BAT (Basic Attention Token), Brave’s native cryptocurrency, which will be split three ways.
+As per Brave, 70% will go to the users, 15% will go to publishers, and the rest will go to the Brave team.
 Verified content creators are marked in the browser.

 The BAT token that you have earned for giving your ‘attention’ is usable in two ways.
 You can withdraw it via a crypto exchange or use it to tip content creators on various platforms like Twitter, YouTube, and Twitch.
 Interesting, huh?

 However, Ads are still ads.
 Brave notes that these ads are privacy-friendly.
-Meaning, they don’t collect user data, browsing activity stays on the device, ads are not intrusive, and you can opt-out anytime.
+Meaning, they don’t collect user data, browsing activity stays on the device, ads are not intrusive, and you can opt out anytime.
 I just received a free grant from Brave to test drive their platform.
 It is rolling out in phases across the world.

 5. Other Features of Opera